CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

      ![](./media/15.png "Lab Environment")

-1. To verify the custom location deployment, Switch back to the browser and login to portal.azure.com if not already done.
+1. To verify the custom location deployment, switch back to the browser and login to portal.azure.com if not already done.

 1. Search for custom location in search bar and select custom locations.